Part II Computer Science Project Ideas

 Bitcoin is an upcoming crypto-currency.
 Bitcoins are 'mined' by calculating a large number of SHA-256 hashes.
 Most bitcoin mining efforts have concentrated on running on CPU or GPU, while far superior performance can be achieved with FPGAs.
 Bitcoin implementations and infrastructure are available on numerous platforms.

 We also have Bluehive, a system containing 16 large Stratix IV FPGAs.
-This is larger than most previously bitcoin mining FPGA systems, and provides the opportunity for table-topping results.
+This is larger than most previous bitcoin mining FPGA systems, and provides the opportunity for table-topping results, both in terms of speed and power.

 This project gives the opportunity to explore architectures for high-performance hardware computation, in a fiercely competitive area.